Mayron/MayronObjects/README.md

 Line 14 shows how you can import just one entity.
 Lines 16 - 21 show how you can import an entire package and then use the Package's Get function to retrieve individual entities.
 You can also create new entities to be added to the package that you have imported.

-# 7: Constructors and Destructors
+# 7: Parent Classes, Constructors and Destructors

 A class can be assigned a constructor and a destructor.
 A constructor is a function that is called when an instance is first created from that class.
 A destructor is called either by the garbage collector if the reference for an instance ceases to exist, or by explicitly calling `Destroy()` on the instance.